 Inspect the farrowing pens daily and make sure you can see that all the piglets are moving around.
 From the age of 7-10 days, give a feed supplement to the piglets.
 Split the daily ration and feed it to the piglets several times a day- this will keep the feed interesting for the piglets and encourage them to eat their full ration during the day.
 Make sure that the feeders are clean before adding any fresh feed.

-After a nursing period of around four weeks the piglets are ready for weaning.
-That is when it is time to decide whether the sow should stay in the farrowing unit as a foster sow, be moved to the mating unit or culled.
+After a nursing period of around four weeks, the piglets are ready for weaning.
+That is when it is time to decide whether the sow should stay in the farrowing unit as a foster sow, be moved to the mating unit or be culled.